az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

  - `.card-clickable` and `.card-clickable-link`: These classes can be replaced with styling using the standard [Stretched Link helper]({{< docsref "/helpers/stretched-link/" >}}) along with our custom [Hover utilities]({{< docsref "/utilities/hover/" >}}).
 See the [examples on the Card page]({{< docsref "/components/card/#borderless-and-clickable-cards" >}}).
  - `.card-landing-grid` and `.landing-$color`: The "landing grid" card style from Arizona Bootstrap 2 has been deprecated and should no longer be used.

 ### Nav Tabs Large

 The `.nav-tabs-lg` custom Arizona Bootstrap class is now deprecated.

 ### UL Triangles

 The `.ul-triangles` custom Arizona Bootstrap class has been deprecated and replaced by `.az-list-triangles`.

+## Deprecated Utilities

+The following utilities are deprecated in Arizona Bootstrap 5 and will be removed in the next major version.

+### Border Thick

+The `.border-thick` custom Arizona Bootstrap class has been deprecated.
+The `.border-4` class from the new [border width]({{< docsref "/utilities/borders/#width" >}}) utilities can be used as a direct replacement.

+## Removed Components

+The following components have been removed in Arizona Bootstrap 5.

+### Background Wrapper Patterns

+The Triangles Fade, Triangle Mosaic, and Catalinas Abstract background wrapper patterns were deprecated in Arizona Bootstrap 2 and have been removed in Arizona Bootstrap 5.

+### Callout Variants

+For our custom [Callouts component]({{< docsref "/components/callouts/" >}}), the following callout variants have been removed:
+ - `.callout-leaf`
+ - `.callout-river`
+ - `.callout-silver`
+ - `.callout-mesa`
+ - `.callout-light`
+ - `.callout-dark`

+### Navbar Off Canvas

+The Navbar Off Canvas component custom to Arizona Bootstrap has been removed.
+This component is no longer used in Arizona Quickstart.
+Instead of displaying a single nav in different ways for mobile and desktop devices, Quickstart now uses separate navs (with different functionality) for mobile and desktop devices.
+For an example from upstream Bootstrap of building a similar component, see [Offcanvas navbar]({{< docsref "/examples/offcanvas-navbar/" >}}).

 ## Removed Utilities